End-to-End Conformal Calibration for Optimization Under Uncertainty: Appendix: Related Work

 \section{Appendix: Related Work}

-\paragraph{Task-based learning.} The notion of ``task-based'' end-to-end model learning was introduced by \citet{donti_task-based_2017}, which proposed to train machine learning models end-to-end in a manner capturing a downstream stochastic optimization task.
-To achieve this, the authors backpropagate gradients through a stochastic optimization problem, which is made possible for various types of convex optimization problems via the implicit function theory \citep{donti_task-based_2017,amos_optnet_2017,agrawal_differentiable_2019}.
+\paragraph{``Task-based'' or ``decision-focused'' learning.} The notion of ``task-based'' end-to-end model learning was introduced by \citet{donti_task-based_2017}, which proposed to train machine learning models in an end-to-end fashion to minimize a downstream stochastic optimization objective.
+To achieve this, the authors backpropagate gradients through a stochastic optimization problem, which is made possible for various types of convex optimization problems via the implicit function theorem \citep{donti_task-based_2017,amos_optnet_2017,agrawal_differentiable_2019}.
 However, \citet{donti_task-based_2017} does not train the model to estimate uncertainty and thereby does not provide any explicit guarantees on robustness on their decisions to uncertainty.
 Our framework improves upon this baseline by yielding calibrated uncertainty sets which can then be used to obtain robust decisions.

+Another line of related works relies on surrogate loss functions to approximate the gradient of the downstream task loss, typically in settings where the exact gradient does not exist or is otherwise hard to compute.
+For example, the ``Smart Predict, then Optimize'' approach \citep{elmachtoub_smart_2022} specifically considers differentiating the solution of linear programs, whereas \citet{wilder_melding_2019} differentiates the solution of discrete (combinatorial) optimization problems.
+As with \citet{donti_task-based_2017}, though, these approaches focus only on average task loss without any estimation of model uncertainty, thereby lacking explicit guarantees on the robustness of the resulting decisions.
+A recent survey by \citet{mandi_decision-focused_2024} provides a comprehensive review of existing decision-focused learning approaches.

 \paragraph{Uncertainty Quantification.} Various designs for deep learning regression models that provide uncertainty estimates have been proposed in the literature, including Bayesian neural networks \citep{blundell_weight_2015,gal_dropout_2016}, Gaussian process regression and deep kernel learning \citep{rasmussen_gaussian_2005,wilson_deep_2016,liu_simple_2020}, ensembles of models \citep{lakshminarayanan_simple_2017}, and quantile regression \citep{romano_conformalized_2019}, among other techniques.
 These methods typically only provide heuristic uncertainty estimates that are not necessarily well-calibrated \citep{nado_uncertainty_2022}.